sjzeil/CoWeM/userReference/Public/markdown/markdown.md

     for (int i = 0; i < 100; ++i)
        cout << i << ": " << a[i] << endl;

+(Notice the general pattern of treating 4 spaces of indentation as significant.
+Anything less is considered accidental and ignored.)

 ```

 \eSidebar